RON-000000/RON-000000/README.md

 - 👋 Hi, I’m @RON-000000
 - 👀 I’m interested in everithing IT and creating with a Camera
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ronschwarz.ch
-- 😄 Pronouns: He/him
 - ⚡ Fun fact: My favorite color is Orange

 <!---